Frequently Answered Questions

 1. Log in to your TILLIT account;

 2. Click the 'Start investing' button at the top of the screen.
 Alternatively you can do so from your Dashboard.
-You have a choice of a Stocks & Shares ISA and a General Investment Account (GIA);
+You have a choice of a Stocks & Shares ISA, a General Investment Account (GIA) and a Pension;

 3. Complete the steps on the screen.
 Remember, you will need the following information to complete the process: